brcesar/Portf-lio/README.md

 # Data Science Portfólio
-Supervised Learning - classification problem
+Supervised Learning (Classification Problem)
 - This repository containing  a data science project completed by me for self learning purposes.
 ## Full Project: Credit Card Payment Risk Analysis

-This is a supervised statistical/machine learning model (classification) to predict which clients is able to honor their debt.
+This is a supervised statistical/machine learning model to predict which clients is able to honor their debt.
 It was used Python 3.8 and jupyter notebook.
 The following libraries have been used:

 - Pandas